ikucan/pykafarr/README.md

 The c++ part of codebase is fully independent of Python and can be used directly from c++.
 In that case you are working with Apache::Arrow structures to interface with Kafka.

 #### Performance:
 While no time has been spent on optimisations it is already reasonably performant.
-Pykafarr can read and parse 100 000 small messages in under 250ms.
-Note that these numbers are indicative and derived from single-machine tests.
+Pykafarr can read, parse and package into Pandas 100 000 small messages in under 250ms.
+Note that these numbers are indicative and derived from single-machine tests on an underwhelming old laptop in a single-host setup.
 Reading from a remote kafka topic would change the numbers depending on your network latency.

+#### Status:
+Functionality is still underdeveloped, however what is there is thought to work without known issues.
+Please add to the issue register or raise a pull request if you have anything specific in mind.

 #### Example: